neilenns/mobiflight-docs/content/devices/button-switch/adding-device/index.md

 > [!TIP]
 > Three-position switches are added to MobiFlight as two separate button devices.
 Repeat the above steps to add a second device
-> that is mapped to the second pin used by the Three-position switch.
+> that is mapped to the second pin used by the three-position switch.

 {{%/ steps %}}